Musabbihakamal/Physical-AI-and-Humanoid-Book-/frontend/docs/physical-ai/module-1/ch1-4-understanding-urdf-for-humanoids.md

 # Chapter 1.4: Understanding URDF (Unified Robot Description Format) for Humanoids

-## Summary
-This chapter provides a comprehensive guide to creating and implementing Unified Robot Description Format (URDF) files specifically for humanoid robots.
-It covers the unique challenges and requirements of humanoid robot modeling, including bipedal locomotion, balance, and complex kinematic structures.

 ## Learning Objectives
 By the end of this chapter, you will be able to: